rzbdz/libcoring/docs/experiment.md

 The first benchmark shows a conclusion is that there may have nothing to do between timer and locality unless you need to traverse it inplace.
 I would try to extend an interface that do the coroutine resume directly on data structure instead of copy them out.
 Wait to see if this helps the performance.

+Conclusion on skiplist: skiplist is good for DB usage, like range query and persistence, it's easy to implement than rb-tree in this both use case.
+But it's not good for inserting and erasing.
+Neither good for cancelling implementation nor pop up.

+Conclusion on std::pmr: it would be good for DB usage too, for timer, useless since you don't need to fully scan a timer list.

+I will tryout timer wheel then.